Further Your Knowledge No Matter Your Experience Level

 It’s a place where you can find out more information on CBTs, the first steps into biking, MOD skills, DAS courses, and in conjunction with Laura’s neighbours RMT Motorcycle Training, further advanced training.

 Whilst we can’t offer beginner rides or learner riding at the event (our venue is grass and gravel!), there will be a lowered 125 bike and a MOD ready bike for you to sit on and Laura will go through her top tips to prepare you for various courses and tests.
 It’s a safe space to ask silly questions and they are very much welcomed!
+We will also be bringing back the very popular ‘how to pick up a fallen bike’ workshops in this area.

 Laura started Women Only Motorcycle Training in 2016.
 “I wanted to build a training platform that allowed women to learn to ride, or improve their skills in a safe environment, without judgement or being made to feel stupid or inadequate.
 I felt that the industry penalised women riders.”